Metrics Data Model

 Histograms consist of the following:

-• A count (count) of the total population of points in the histogram.
+) of the total population of points in the histogram. - A sum (

-• (optional) The max (max) of all values in the histogram.
+) of all values in the histogram. - (optional) The max (

 Like Sums, Histograms also define an aggregation temporality.
 The picture above denotes Delta temporality where accumulated event counts are reset to zero after reporting and a new aggregation occurs.
 Cumulative, on the other hand, continues to aggregate events, resetting with the use of a new start time.